 Wash Your Tinies

-(Content includes: Giantess, gender-neutral tiny, nudity on camera for a public YouTube video, soap, water, massage, singing, spanking, illness mention, romantic feelings)
+(Content includes: F/x, Giantess, gender-neutral tiny, nudity on camera for a public YouTube video, soap, water, massage, singing, spanking, illness and pandemic discussion, gentle, romantic feelings.
+Second person POV, with a genderless You.)

 1689 words; 50 minutes writing time; 55 mins editing time (including 45 minutes after a beta read)